kubernetes/sig-release/release-engineering/role-handbooks/branch-manager.md

 ### Beta Releases

 Builds against a `release-x.y` branch are implicitly a next beta. `gcbmgr` and `anago` automatically find and increment the current build number.

+**n.b.
+If this is a `beta.0` release, there are additional tasks to complete.
+Please review them _COMPLETELY_ in the [Branch Creation section](#branch-creation), _before_ continuing.**

 The command example below is to stage a build for a beta release:

 `./gcbmgr stage release-1.16 --build-at-head --nomock`